Denis Healey: Early career

 Healey joined the Labour Party.
 Still in uniform, he gave a strongly left-wing speech to the Labour Party conference in 1945, declaring, "the upper classes in every country are selfish, depraved, dissolute and decadent" shortly before the general election in which he narrowly failed to win the Conservative-held seat of Pudsey and Otley, doubling the Labour vote but losing by 1,651 votes.

 He became secretary of the international department of the Labour Party in 1945, becoming a foreign policy adviser to Labour leaders and establishing contacts with socialists across Europe.
 He was a strong opponent of the Communist Party of Great Britain at home and the Soviet Union internationally.
 From 1948 to 1960 he was a councillor for the Royal Institute of International Affairs and the International Institute for Strategic Studies from 1958 until 1961.
 He was a member of the Fabian Society executive from 1954 until 1961.
 Healey used his position as the Labour Party's International Secretary to promote the Korean War on behalf of British state propagandists, used British intelligence agencies to attack Marxist leaders within UK trade unions, and to exploit his position in government to publish his books through IRD propaganda fronts.

-Healey was one of the leading players in the Königswinter conference that was organised by Lilo Milchsack that was credited with helping to heal the bad memories after the end of the Second World War.
+Healey was one of the leading players in the Königswinter conference, organised by Lilo Milchsack, that was credited with helping to heal the bad memories between Britain and Germany after the end of the Second World War.
 Healey met Hans von Herwarth, the ex soldier Fridolin von Senger und Etterlin and future German President Richard von Weizsäcker and other leading West German decision makers.
 The conference also included other leading British thinkers like Richard Crossman and the journalist Robin Day.